amazon-science/contrastive-controlled-mt/README.md

-## Dataset and Benchmark for IWSLT 2022 Shared Task on Formality Control for SLT
+## Shared Task on Formality Control for SLT

 This repository contains the dataset and benchmark used for the special task on [Formality Control for SLT](https://iwslt.org/2022/formality).
-Participant to the shared task can find the annotated dataset and evaluation script under [IWSLT2022][IWSLT2022].
+Participant to the shared task can find the annotated dataset and evaluation script under [IWSLT2022/](/IWSLT2022/).

 Be sure to: